eslint/rfcs/designs/2019-allow-all-directives-in-line-comments/README.md

 ## Motivation

 As a user of ESLint I occasionally wish to disable a rule, declare a valid global or add some other file level config.
 In doing so I often forget that these directives are only valid inside block level comments and add them as inline comments by mistake.
 When the comment fails to have its desired effect I consult the documentation to see what I did wrong.
-Did I missremember the directive syntax or name?
+Did I remember the directive syntax or name incorrectly?
 On more than one occasion the problem has been that I used the wrong kind of comment.

 It would be nice if I didn't have to think about the comment type that I'm using.